 - Park Wisely

-- Don’t Leave Your Belongings on the Car
+- Don’t Leave Your Belongings in the Rental Vehicle

 - Drive on the Right Side